The Parable of the Talents

 •Are you grateful for the opportunities to serve?
 Or like the one talent servant- making excuses and hiding out?

 •Do you want to grow spiritually?
 He will help you if you ask.
-Commit the time to grow in the knowledge of His Word.
+Commit the time to grow in the knowledge of the Word of God.

 Blessings,